Emergent structure and dynamics of tropical forest-grassland landscapes: Results

-\paragraph{Slow processes: forest demography and fire damage} Forest demography and loss due to repeated fires occur on the slow time scale.
-Writing the number of neighbour pairs with $FG$ as $[FG]$ (divided by $N$, equivalently the domain perimeter of forest or grass patches, see \cref{eq:def:xxy}), the dynamics for tree recruitment and mortality result in an expected rate of change for $[F]$
+\paragraph{Slow processes: forest demography and fire damage} Forest demography and loss due to repeated fires occur on the slow timescale.
+Writing the number of forest-grass neighbour pairs as $\br{FG}$ (divided by $N$, equivalently the total perimeter of forest or grass patches, see \cref{eq:def:xxy}), the dynamics for tree recruitment and mortality result in an expected rate of change for $\br{F}$:

-In \cref{eq:slow:gain}, the rates of change are $\beta[G]$ for spontaneous forest growth on grass, $\gamma[F]$ for forest mortality, and $\alpha[FG]$ for spread of forest into grass at its perimeter.
+In \cref{eq:slow:gain}, the rates of change are $\beta\br{G}$ for spontaneous forest growth on grass, $\gamma\br{F}$ for spontaneous forest mortality, and $\alpha\br{FG}$ for spread of forest into grass at its perimeter.

-The rate of forest erosion at its perimeter due to fire damage over many fire events is the weighted sum over all grass clusters $j=1,...,n_c$, i.e.
+The rate of forest erosion at its perimeter due to fire damage over many fire events is the weighted sum over all grass clusters $j{=}1,...,n_\mathrm{c}$, i.e.

-where $[G]_j$ is the fraction of $G$ cells in grass cluster $j$ (so, $[G]=\sum_{j=1}^{n_c}[G]_j$), $\phi N[G]_j$ is the rate at which fires spontaneously ignite in grass cluster $j$ ($\phi$ is the rate per cell and $N[G]_j$ is the area of the cluster), and $\Delta_{F,j}^{\mathrm{loss}}=p_f[FG]_j$ is the conversion of forest to ash caused by each fire event (see \cref{eq:forest:loss}) (note also that $[FG]=\sum_{j=1}^{n_c}[FG]_j$).
-By defining the \emph{grassland-weighted forest perimeter} as
+where $\br{G}_j$ is the fraction of $\mathrm{G}$ cells in grass cluster $j$ (so, $\br{G}{=}\sum_{j=1}^{n_\mathrm{c}}\br{G}_j$), $\phi N\br{G}_j$ is the rate at which fires spontaneously ignite in grass cluster $j$ ($\phi$ is the rate per cell and $N\br{G}_j$ is the area of the cluster), and $\Delta_{\mathrm{F},j}^{\mathrm{loss}}{=}p_\mathrm{f}\br{FG}_j$ is the conversion of forest to ash caused by each fire event (see \cref{eq:forest:loss}) (note also that $\br{FG}{=}\sum_{j=1}^{n_\mathrm{c}}\br{FG}_j$).
+By defining the grassland-weighted forest perimeter as